Tennis: Tsonga downs Darcis to level for France

 Tsonga's power denied Darcis any chance of a comeback in the first set and it was plain sailing for the 32-year-old from then on.

+Darcis, known as 'Mr Davis Cup' by fans after his five match, five win record in the competition, conceded he'd been beaten by the better man.

+"I came up against someone who was stronger than me today.
+The idea was to impose my style of play and stop him doing the same, it didn't come off."

-That left the 2017 final finely poised ahead of Saturday's doubles with France captain Yannick Noah still hesitating whether to stick with his proposed pairing of Richard Gasquet and Pierre-Hugues Herbert.
+Tsonga's success left the 2017 final finely poised ahead of Saturday's doubles with France captain Yannick Noah still hesitating whether to stick with his proposed pairing of Richard Gasquet and Pierre-Hugues Herbert, or throw Tsonga into the mix.

 Noah suggested the 1-1 scoreline was "logical".